Court Rules

 Communication ProtocolMandatory

-Fax and email communication with court requires prior authorization.
+Fax and email communication with the Court requires prior authorization.

 Parties may not communicate with the Court via fax and/or email without prior authorization.